david-sauvage/effective-java-summary/README.md

 __Item 31 : Bounded wildcards__

 Bounded wildcards are important in order to make our code as generic as possible.
-They allow us to permit more than a simple type but also all their sons (? extends E) or parents (? super E)
+They allow more than a simple type but also all their sons (? extends E) or parents (? super E)

 Examples :

-If we have a stack implementation and what to add two methods pushAll and popAll, we should implement it this way :
+If we have a stack implementation and we want to add two methods pushAll and popAll, we should implement it this way :
 ```java
 //We want to push in everything that is E or inherits E
 public void pushAll(Iterable<?
 Extends E> src){